A 2025 Guide to Teaching English in China

 The Chinese government has enforced extensive internet censorship.
 All Chinese internet-based platforms follow self-censorship mechanisms.

-It also monitors internet access and implements a digital firewall for the internet.
-That is why many foreign websites are blocked in China.
+It also monitors internet access and implements a digital firewall, which is why many foreign websites are blocked in China.

-If you wish to open popular sites like Google, Wikipedia, Reddit, Netflix, Facebook, YouTube, Twitter, Instagram, Facebook, LinkedIn, WhatsApp, Bing, etc. Well, you are out of luck.
+You are out of luck if you wish to open popular sites like Google, Wikipedia, Reddit, Netflix, YouTube, Twitter, Instagram, Facebook, LinkedIn, WhatsApp, Bing, etc.

 As an English teacher who is a foreigner, this can frustrate you.
 Since you aren’t Chinese, you can’t understand Mandarin, nor can you read or write it.